What is Conversion Rate Optimisation?

 Firstly, track as much data on your website as possible about what’s already happening.
 Try:

-• Analytics tools that track website traffic (e.g., Google Analytics)
+- Analytics tools like Google Analytics that track website traffic

 2. Qualitative research helps you understand “why”

-• Website feedback tools (on-page and external link surveys)
+- Website feedback tools, such as on-page and external link surveys

-• Website session recording/replay tools that show how individual users navigate through your website
+- Website session recording or replay tools that show how individual users navigate through your website

 3. A/B testing helps you understand “how”

 Next, you just need to test changes and measure improvements – and you do this by split testing.
-This allows you to make changes and see if your conversion optimisation efforts are going in the right direction.
+This enables you to implement changes and assess the effectiveness of your conversion optimization efforts.

 Any reputable funnel builder will include split testing capability – we do here at Convertri.
-It’s the best way to see what’s working, and what’s not.
+It’s the best way to see what’s working and even track what’s not.

 Got any CRO stories you’d like to share?
 How have you found success optimising conversions on your landing or sales pages?
 Leave them in the comments below!